 b5,4,1) Objects of any class can be represented by drawing, picture and sculpture.

-b5,4,2) Common and artistic forms are eg sketch, painting, collage, film and architecture.
+b5,4,2) Common and artistic forms are eg sketch, painting, collage, video, film and architecture.

 b5,5) Physical representation by technical devices

 b5,5,1) Collection of data by eg scales, sensors, microscope, microphone and scanner.